beckerin/Rengar/README.md

 ## Realm -> Version Example

 This example firstly hits the `Realm` endpoint, which grabs a list of versions where each version corresponds with some type of DDragon endpoint (`Champion`, `Item`, etc).
 I then grab the version associated with the `Champion` endpoint to get the latest static champion list for the NA region.
-Note that `kayn.DDragon.Realm.list` uses the default region or takes in a region specified, which is why I am able to avoid passing in extra arguments.
+Note that `rengar.DDragon.Realm.list` uses the default region or takes in a region specified, which is why I am able to avoid passing in extra arguments.

 ```javascript
 const main = async () => {